 Biosketch: I graduated from Azusa Pacific University in 2005 with a B.S. degree in Chemistry.
 I then obtained my Ph.D. in Genetic, Molecular and Cellular Biology from the University of Southern California in 2010.
-I began working as a postdoc in the Bottini laboratory at the La Jolla Institute for Allergy and Immunology in April 2010 and was promoted to the Instructor position in July 2014.
+I began working as a postdoc in the Bottini laboratory at the La Jolla Institute for Immunology in April 2010 and was promoted to the Instructor position in July 2014.

 Research Focus: My research projects are focused on the roles of protein tyrosine phosphatases (PTPs) in diabetes and rheumatoid arthritis.
 I am interested in understanding how genetic polymorphisms in genes encoding PTPs can mediate disease pathogenesis, and in defining new drug targets for immune-mediated diseases among the PTPome.